What is Matcha Powder and Should We Be Consuming It?

 We’ve been hearing about green tea and its benefits for a while now.
 But have you heard all of the craze about matcha?
-Matcha is a specialized powder form of green tea, and is grown in the shade instead of full sun like regular green tea.
-Matcha is made into tea as well but since it’s a powder, you are actually consuming the leaves as part of the beverage instead of simply steeping the leaves in water.
-And if you’re super cool & hip, you can drink it in the form of a matcha latte. *queue additional latte puns*
+Matcha is a specialized powder form of green tea, and is grown in the shade instead of full sun like regular green tea plant.
+Matcha leaves are made into green tea as well, but the leaves are ground into a fine powder instead of loose leaves.
+This is to let you ingest the leaves themselves as part of your tea beverage, giving you all the benefits from the plant.
+And if you’re super cool & hip, you can drink it in the form of a matcha latte. *cue additional latte puns*

 "So what are the benefits?"